MBerka/mberka.github.io/_posts/2018-05-25-postgresql-based-mqtt-access-control.markdown

 -- Should show new user
 {% endhighlight %}

-Now to test it all together:
+# Testing

 {% highlight bash %}
 cd /usr/local/sbin
 ./mosquitto -c /etc/mosquitto/mosquitto.conf
 {% endhighlight %}
-After a few false starts (failing silently with the -c argument, yet running normally without it), the logs revealed the error [described by Rex Xia](http://rexpie.github.io/2015/08/25/mosquitto-troubleshooting.html), with the same solution:
+After a few false starts (failing silently with the -c argument, yet running normally without it), the logs revealed the [error described by Rex Xia](http://rexpie.github.io/2015/08/25/mosquitto-troubleshooting.html), with the same solution:
 {% highlight bash %}
 sudo ln -s /usr/local/lib/libmosquitto.so.1 /usr/lib/libmosquitto.so.1
 {% endhighlight %}
 From here, Mosquitto and the plugin ran perfectly.
-Note that any flaw in the PostgreSQL authentication for the user configured in mosquitto.conf, or in that user's access to the newly created tables, reveals itself here, bringing checks to a premature halt.
+Note that any flaw in the PostgreSQL authentication for the user configured in mosquitto.conf, or in that user's access to the newly created tables, reveals itself here, bringing authentication/authorization checks to a premature halt.

 Success looked like
 {% highlight plaintext %}